 There are many boats that have been sailed under a PSN which were never originally registered when they should have been.
 The registration procedure is as for a new boat except they there may be different forms involved; measurement certificate Page 1 (Regatta Identification) plus page 2 Identification and Certification (Hull and Centreboard) and reweighing form if the boat has been reweighed in the past.

 There is no mechanism for cancelling registrations in previous countries, something that would be cumbersome and tedious.
 Therefore a single boat could have several Registered Sail Numbers under different Nationalities.

-It is very important that the BFA Registration Secretary checks the ISAF number to ensure it is not in the register already as the boat might have had a GBR sail number issued, been exported, then re-imported.
+It is very important that the BFA Registration Secretary checks the World Sailing number to ensure it is not in the register already as the boat might have had a GBR sail number issued, been exported, and then re-imported.